 Tested cosmological models using CMB-S4 galaxy clusters identified via the Sunyaev-Zel'dovich effect.
 Analyzed selection biases from foreground contamination, spectral band choice, and noise in Argonne simulations.

 Learned spectroscopic data reduction using Gemini Observatory data.
-Analyzed supernova spectra to study population diversity and classified transients via SNID and AstroDash.
+Analyzed supernova spectra to study population diversity and classified transients via SNID and Astrodash.